E1

 Step-by-step checks:

 • 1.
 Power reset: Unplug the cooker for 10 minutes, then plug it back in and try a simple program (e.g., white rice).
-If E1 returns immediately, continue.
+If E1 returns immediately, proceed to the next step.

 • 2.
-Inspect bottom sensor wiring: Remove the inner pot and look at the center of the heater plate.
+Inspect bottom sensor wiring: Remove the inner pot and examine the center of the heater plate.
 Most Toshiba multicookers have a small temperature sensor (NTC) mounted under or near the heater plate.
-Access from the bottom by removing the base cover (usually several Phillips screws).
+Access it from the bottom by removing the base cover (usually several Phillips screws).
 Check the two-wire harness from the sensor to the main PCB for cuts, burns, or pinched sections.

 • 3.
 Check connectors: Locate the sensor connector on the main control PCB.
 Reseat it by unplugging and firmly plugging it back in.
 Look for corrosion or bent pins.

 • 4.
-Basic resistance test (for experienced DIYers): With the unit unplugged and sensor disconnected, measure resistance across the sensor leads using a multimeter.
-A typical NTC sensor will read between 5–100 kΩ at room temperature (exact value depends on model).
+Basic resistance test (for experienced DIYers): With the unit unplugged and the sensor disconnected, measure resistance across the sensor leads using a multimeter.
+A typical NTC sensor will read between 5–100 kΩ at room temperature (the exact value depends on the model).
 An open circuit (OL) or 0 Ω indicates a failed sensor.

 • 6.
-If sensor tests OK: The fault may be in the main control PCB’s sensor input circuit.
+If the sensor tests OK: The fault may be in the main control PCB’s sensor input circuit.
 Inspect the board for burn marks or damaged components.
-Replacement of the main PCB is usually required and is best done by a qualified technician.
+Replacement of the main PCB is usually required and is best performed by a qualified technician.

 Advertisements